creation22/creation22/README.md

 ## 👨‍💻 About Me

-- 🔭 I’m currently working on **NutriAI**, a project to revolutionize nutrition tracking with AI
+- 🔭 I’m currently working on bangingYourMother , a project to revolutionize nutrition tracking with AI
 - 🌱 I’m constantly learning and improving my skills in React, JavaScript, and AI integration
 - ⚡ Fun fact: **Ctrl + Z** is the most used feature in coding and life alike 🧠
 - 💬 Ask me about frontend development, UI/UX design, or React.js